runs-on/runs-on/README.md

 ## License

 This software is licensed under the [Prosperity Public License 3.0.0](https://prosperitylicense.com).
-In practice this means that:
+In practice:

-- It is indefinitely free to use for non-commercial usage.
+- Free to use if you are a non-profit or for personal use.

-- If you install for use in a for-profit organization, you are free to install and evaluate it for 15 days, after which you must buy a license.
+- For commercial organizations, you can evaluate for free for 15 days, after which you must buy a license.

-- Starting with v2.1, only the cloudformation template is public.
+Starting with v2.1, only the cloudformation template is public.
 With a Sponsorship license, you get access to the source code.

+RunsOn has an insane ROI for commercial organizations.
+Monthly license cost is usually recouped within a few days at most.

 → [Learn more about licensing](https://runs-on.com/pricing/).